|Real Madrid reached the Copa del Rey's final in 1980|

 Casemiro started with Sao Paulo, where he played for three seasons.
 In 2013, he joined Real Madrid B team(Castilla), where he would be eventually called to the first team.
 For the 2014-2015, he was sent to Porto on a loan.
-After a year, he returned to Real Madrid and quickly established as a major contributor as the club won two Champions' League.
+After a year, he returned to Real Madrid and quickly established as a major contributor as the club won three Champions' League.
 At the time of writing, he earned 11 caps.

 DM: Vicente del Bosque (Spain)

 Vicente del Bosque almost played his entire career with Real Madrid, except with some loan spells at the beginning of his career.
 He won five league titles (1974–75, 1975–76, 1977–78, 1978–79, 1979–80) and four Copa del Rey titles.
 He was a part of Spain's team at the European Championship in 1980.
 He later became a successful manager.